rashray/hid-sp18-526/cluster/head.md

 }
 ```

 This assigns static IPs to each node.
+You need to insert the MAC addresses manually.
+They can be obtained from each node with:

+    cat /sys/class/net/eth0/address

 Change **/etc/default/isc-dhcp-server** to: